Government has moral responsibility to tackle boat crossings – Cooper

 Labour peer Baroness Harriet Harman suggested ministers should launch a royal commission on migration to set an overall approach to the issue.

-Speaking on Sky News, she said: “I think that we need a bit of a wider conversation with the public on this in terms of what people actually want and what is achievable, because people are often in two places at once on this.”
+She told Sky News: “I think that we need a bit of a wider conversation with the public on this in terms of what people actually want and what is achievable, because people are often in two places at once on this.”